BTTHEGOATDEV/BESTWORTH/replit.md

 ✓ Updated branding to focus on single attorney practice (Sarah BestWorth, Esq.)
-✓ Switched to Supabase database for persistent data storage ✓ Updated database configuration to use postgres-js driver
+✓ Switched to Supabase database for persistent data storage ✓ Updated database configuration to use postgres-js driver ✓ Added email notifications for contact forms and consultation bookings ✓ Integrated SendGrid for professional email delivery with branded templates

 ## User Preferences